NCAS-CMS/cms-website/_unified-model/configurations/ukesm/relnotes-1.0/coupled.md

 The model may be run on other (i.e. non-Met Office) machines.
 See the [introduction to UKESM1](/unified-model/configurations/ukesm) for more on available resources and how to access them.
 More specific instructions for suite settings for different machines are given in the following subsections.

 ### Monsoon
-To run on Monsoon, the Met Office / NERC collaborative platform, set *"suite conf -> Machine Options -> Site at which model is being run"* to **MONSooN**.
+To run on Monsoon, the Met Office / NERC collaborative platform, set **suite conf -> Machine Options -> Site at which model is being run** to `MONSooN`.

 Output files created by the suite running on Monsoon may be archived via the Met Office Operational Storage Environment (MOOSE).
-The options for requesting this can be found under the *"postproc -> Post Processing - common settings"* control panel.
-Set `archive_command` to **Moose** and provide (or check) values for further options in the subpanel *"Moose Archiving"*.
-See [below](#TODO) for more on the `non_duplexed_set` option.
+The options for requesting this can be found under the **postproc -> Post Processing - common settings** control panel.
+Set **archive_command** to `Moose` and provide (or check) values for further options in the subpanel **Moose Archiving**.
+See [below](#archiving-of-duplexed-data) for more on the `non_duplexed_set` option.

-Note that you must have a MOOSE account before archiving will work - see [below](#TODO) for help.
+Note that you must have a MOOSE account before archiving will work - see [below](#support) for help.

 ### Archer2
 {% include alert warning="Rewrite for ARCHER2 suites" %}